Logo

 Stock Market Time: North American Exchanges

 In North America, the two most well-known stock exchanges are the New York Stock Exchange (NYSE) and the Nasdaq.
-Both are located in the Eastern Time Zone of the United States and follow the same stock market time.
+Both are located in the Eastern Time Zone of the United States and follow the same stock market timings.

 • NYSE and Nasdaq hours: These exchanges open at 9:30 a.m. and close at 4:00 p.m.
 EST (2:30 p.m. – 9:00 p.m.
 UTC), Monday through Friday.